-Yet, how many of us really how what’s going on in the full nine metres of our digestive tract?2
+Yet, how many of us really know what’s going on in the full nine metres of our digestive tract.2

 Although we eat food, our digestive system doesn’t absorb food – it absorbs nutrients.

-So our food has to broken down into amino acids from proteins, fatty acids from various fats, and simple sugars from carbohydrates, as well as vitamins, minerals and other essential nutrients.
+So, our food has to be broken down into amino acids from proteins, fatty acids from various fats, and simple sugars from carbohydrates, as well as vitamins, minerals and other essential nutrients.

 The whole process takes on average one to three days.3

-Plus, it has over 100,000 nerve cells and is closely linked to our emotions, which is why we may get butterflies or diarrhoea when we’re feeling nervous or stressed.5
+Plus, it has over 100,000 nerve cells and is closely linked to our emotions, which is why we tend to get butterflies or diarrhoea when we’re feeling nervous or stressed.5